-Welcome to the website for the Dallas Chapter of the United Nations Association of the United States of America (UNA-USA).
-The UNA-USA is a program of the United Nations Foundation.
 In 1998, Ted Turner created the United Nations Foundation to steward his historic $1 billion gift to the United Nations.
-The entire amount of the gift was placed in a trust overseen by the Foundation.
-The United Nations Foundation links the UN’s work with others around the world, mobilizing the energy and expertise of business and non-governmental organizations to help the UN tackle issues including climate change, global health, peace and security, women’s empowerment, poverty eradication, energy access, and U.S.-UN relations.
+The gift was placed in a trust overseen by the Foundation, leveraging the energy and expertise of business and non-governmental organizations to help the UN tackle issues, including climate change, global health, peace and security, women’s empowerment, poverty eradication, energy access, and U.S.-UN relations.

 UNA-USA Dallas Chapter